pulsarventures/aimusings/_posts/2025-04-19-ai-tech-ecosystem.md

 date: 2025-04-19 12:00:00 -0500
 categories: musings
 ---
-The AI landscape is shifting from modular stacks to vertically integrated ecosystems like Google’s, which combine tools, workflows, and infrastructure for building intelligent agents.
-These ecosystems promise speed, clarity, and scalability but reduce portability.
-Drawing parallels to early cloud computing, we need to think when to commit to a provider, considering time-to-market, platform risk, and agent maturity.
+Agentic AI is shifting from modular tools to full ecosystems like Google’s Agentspace, pushing developers to choose platforms, not just models.
+The big question now is when — and how — to go all-in on an ecosystem.

 **Are we heading toward the “AWS moment” for Agentic AI?**